Metalwork

 • Parallel sunk keys

 Parallel sunk keys are either rectangular or square sections but not having tapers.
 The keys are cheap and readily available for use.
 It’s one of the easiest to install, but it needs to be held with a set of screws to the hub.
-This is because the vibration or rotational direction reversal often push out the key.
+This is because the vibration or rotational direction reversal often pushes out the key.

 parallel sunk